Standard Syllabi Material

 Students with Disabilities

 UNF is committed to ensuring that all students with disabilities have equal access to educational opportunities.
-The Disability Resource Center (DRC) promotes and facilitates partnerships among UNF students with disabilities and the UNF community.
-Students with disabilities who seek reasonable accommodations in the classroom or other aspects of performing their coursework must first register with the DRC, located in Petway Hall (Bldg 57), Room 1500.
-DRC staff members work with students to obtain required documentation of disability and to identify appropriate accommodations as required by applicable disability laws including the Americans with Disabilities Act (ADA).
-After receiving all necessary documentation, the DRC staff determines whether a student qualifies for services with the DRC and if so, the accommodations the student requires will be provided.
-DRC staff then prepares a letter for the student to provide faculty advising them of approved accommodations.
-For further information, contact the DRC, (904) 620-2769, firstname.lastname@example.org, www.unf.edu/drc.
+Student Accessibility Services (SAS) promotes and facilitates partnerships among UNF students with disabilities and the UNF community.
+Students with disabilities who seek reasonable accommodations in the classroom or other aspects of performing their coursework must first register with SAS, located in Petway Hall (Bldg 57), Room 1500.
+SAS staff members work with students to obtain required documentation of disability and to identify appropriate accommodations as required by applicable disability laws including the Americans with Disabilities Act (ADA).
+After receiving all necessary documentation, the SAS staff determines whether a student qualifies for services with SAS and if so, the accommodations the student requires will be provided.
+SAS staff then prepares a letter for the student to provide faculty advising them of approved accommodations.
+For further information, contact SAS, (904) 620-2769, SAScenter@unf.edu, www.unf.edu/sas.

 Military and Veteran Students

 UNF is committed to ensuring that military-affiliated students successfully make the transition from the military environment to campus life and are assisted in their progress toward completing their academic degree.
 Military and veteran students may be utilizing VA education benefits to continue postsecondary education goals and may need both physical and academic support.
 Students who require assistance with VA education benefits or any other military-affiliated questions should contact the Military and Veterans Resource Center, Founders Hall (Bldg 2), Room 1100, (904) 620-5131, firstname.lastname@example.org.

 If you experience any problems with your UNF email account or other technology problems, you may send an email to: email@example.com or call the UNF Computer Helpdesk at 904-620-4357.